 After hearing about my friend's issue, I immediately wrote my agency a quick email saying, "Hey, thanks so much for always looking for the silver lining and trying to stay positive.
 I really appreciate that.
 Here's what I just heard from another friend, and I'm glad that's not true for us."

-If you are in a good situation, and I hope you are like I am, then I want you to be proactive.
-We're gonna break down tips and tricks that I've personally used in this post.
+I want you to be proactive this year.
+Let's break down tips and tricks that I've personally used in this post.

 HOW OFTEN TO EMAIL

 Sometimes I hear actors talk about how often they contact their agents, and my stomach hurts because I always want actors to communicate from a place of confidence.

 Initiating conversation from a place of confidence is a good way to keep the actor-agent relationship healthy.
 I, too, have written an email that I regretted because it sounded insecure in hindsight since it was so wordy.